Retargeting Ads Guide for Marketers

 Distribution of sales by category:

 Customers associate a certain website to products of a particular category.
 For e.g., Website A has the highest discount on products of category B. The top-selling categories on the website generally has the highest sale during any event.
 Vizury prioritizes high selling products over others in combination with focusing on categories.

 The intent to purchase on the website varies inversely with the time since the user drops off.
 However, during the sale period, it makes sense to target and bring back the customers who have not visited the website recently.
 The effectiveness of targeting these customers increases by showing the push products in our banners.

 Social media has been the new nitro-boost that re-targeters were waiting for.

-– Social media channels like Facebook helps in engaging customers for a longer period than other marketing channels.
+– Channels like Facebook helps in engaging customers for a longer period than other marketing channels.

-– Social media has a great influence on buying behaviour of potential customers.
+– Social media has a great influence on the buying behavior of potential customers.
 The CVR on social media is significantly higher than many of our conventional marketing channels.

 – Social media has shot up the overall unique reach by 20-30% in most campaigns.

 6. Communication about the website offers through customized banners

 – Vizury helps in showing customized offer messages in banners which in turn increases the CTR.